ven5067/InterviewQuestions/angular/Interview_Question_Angular.md

 E.g. [(ngModel)] = "data"

 36. Difference between string interpolation vs property binding?
-A. Whatever the thing we pass between {{}} these brackets the string interpolation converts that to a string.
-Property binding does the convert the value to string.
+A. Whatever the thing we pass between {{}} these brackets, the string interpolation converts that value to a string.
+Property binding doesn't, it exact pass the same value.

+37. When we use $event?
+A. $event is kind of a reserved variable name, we can use this in the template when using the event binding.

+38. Which module is required for the two-way data binding?
+A. FormsModule